 When sitting down to begin looking in-depth at a particular planetary transit such as this retrograde of Mars, there quickly surface the different ways in which we can orient our perspective to it.
 The first question readers might ask is, what astrological information can we know about this transit?
 However, this question already assumes that we know what astrology is, its use, and that both a certain type of astrology and its use will somehow prove to be relevant in today’s many diverse cultures and trends of thought.
-There are obviously problems with this statement and thus putting forth a relevant article reviewing the significance of this Mars retrograde of 2018 is not as simple and straightforward as many are lead to believe in what they find in digital media searches on this particular transit.
+There are obviously problems with this statement and thus putting forth a relevant article reviewing the significance of this (and any) planetary transit is not as simple and straightforward as many are lead to believe in what they find in digital media searches.

 In order to get to exploring this Mars retrograde with precision, a somewhat defined stance herein will need to be taken as to what astrology could be in this our 21st century while observing what its use currently potentiates.
 The reasoning back of this stance could be expounded upon at length but would likely bore the screen readers of this tech era.
 In addition, it would also distract us from the very broad intent of the article’s subject matter.
-To avoid both of those issues for the sake of convenience, the author’s following assertions will need to be brief with the understanding that they are neither exhaustive nor ultimate.
+To avoid both of those issues for the sake of convenience, the following philosophy is brief and incomplete.

 In order to orient ourselves we should first briefly look at what we could say astrology is.
 Its definition is difficult to ascertain because of the many different kinds of astrology used by many people.
 We might wonder what astrology is, where it comes from, and how it can be learned and relevant for the present times.

-This leads us to the next problem which is for what is astrology used?
 If we observe the areas of technology and digital media, astrology comes as something that has many uses.
 There are researchers, bloggers, countless people using video media for horoscopes and like-minded gatherings, and social media users who spread very short phrases that call on the zodiac and other astrological subject matter.
 But what is the deeper meaning for the use of astrology in the 21st century?
 What is it doing for us in a deeper sense?
-It does not seem to be doing much in the way it did before the sun was discovered as the center of the solar system.
-We live with different mentalities now, ones tipped too far to the side of science and too far away from indigenous wisdom.
+It does not seem to be doing much in the way it did before the Sun was discovered as the center of the solar system.
+Science claimed its victories over centuries and those discoveries have conditioned us into materialism.

 As you can see there are many issues that exist with our relationship with astrology, and it is my opinion that much of it has to do with the qualities of the “spaces” in which we engage.
 It is for this reason that I have chosen to include in this article more than just an interpretation of Mars retrograde.
 Part of integrating astrology back into our cultures and societies as something integral to their expression and survival will require us to face ourselves critically and philosophically.
 However challenging it might be today to approach and even relate to astrology as we think we know it, we should proceed with it and continue sitting quietly at its altar and sacrifice some offerings of ourselves to its transforming fires.
 One of those transforming flames comes through the Mars retrograde this Summer.

-The general things to address here are what is the astrological Mars and what in general might a retrograde imply astrologically?
-In the Tetrabiblios, a well-known ancient astrological text, Ptolemy refers to Mars as masculine, a malefic (producing evil) and dry in temperament.(1) In Cosmos and Psyche, Richard Tarnas refers to Mars as the “principle of energetic force, the impulse and capacity to assert, to act and move energetically” among other descriptors.(2) Marc Edmund Jones says Mars “shows the tendency of the life in expressing itself.”
+In the Tetrabiblos, Ptolemy refers to Mars as masculine, a malefic (producing evil) and dry in temperament.(1) In Cosmos and Psyche, Richard Tarnas refers to Mars as the “principle of energetic force, the impulse and capacity to assert, to act and move energetically” among other descriptors.(2) Marc Edmund Jones says Mars “shows the tendency of the life in expressing itself.”
 It is “the first impulse of being in all outer revelation of self.”(3) Dane Rudhyar wrote of Mars as being a desire to move away from the center, which we might also call the ego.(4) Rudhyar refers to Mars as representing a process within the ego sphere, as a part of ego projection.
 This is an interesting way to consider Mars because if we look at the solar system as Rudhyar has proposed, as being itself a personality and the planets as stations along the way towards a realized self, we see the “station” of Mars following the “stations” (life processes) of firstly the lunar sphere, then Mercury, then Venus, then the Sun.(5) Mars could be said to represent the station which can produce one of two results.
 In one instance, Mars can contain one’s values (Venus and Moon) with ease and effectively express them, thereby defining with more qualities the personal characteristics around the ego.
 This at once may tear one from the cradling union of the sub-lunar realm, of earth-conditioned living passed on through ethnic or cultural lineage if the action- and therefore the values- make cultural contradictions or uproot their taboos.
 In any case, it is Mars who says “here I am.”

 In the other instance, Mars may not be so effective in being able to express one’s inner values and needs, which can lead to Mars being clogged due to the momentum of other supporting energies who, in process towards an expression of the previously mentioned Jungian “individuation”, are now disrupted on the way towards a harmony of the “spirit-in-man,” the Jupiter station which follows Mars.
 A clogged Mars is to say that a person has individual issues around what it has been said Mars represents.
 Mars relates to the courage to charge ahead, to launch oneself into the unknown, as well as the raw drive in any outgoings.
 And because, as it has been stated thus far, Mars roots deep in the human experience, its psychology refers to our instinctual nature and desires.
 Mars is the god of war in myth and tells us of the tendency there in every one of us to strike out, to conquer, to snuff the flames of others.
 He is often aggressive or when wrapped up in complexes he may be promiscuous, passive aggressive, and full of unexpressed resent.
 Mars represents an instinctual desire to reproduce oneself, which demands a kind of figurative phallic quality in its execution- to swell with the warmth of blood-passions, to stand erect as an individual, to be firm with heat!
 These things are part of the human experience, but it is not to say war and battle are required.
 This is a tricky line to walk, as much of western culture is fraught with “Mars issues”- distortions of an evolution of Mars for centuries, perhaps millennia.
 But we do need Mars.
 Furthermore, we need today a conscious evolution of what Mars represents in the human experience, for without it there is impotence and regret, if not dictator-like entitlement fed by a self-defeating inner delusion of an external threat to one’s power and autonomy.